JIVE-TALK.COM

 Covered here is the era from roughly the 1890s to the mid-1920s, when blues got commercialized and sold as race records by various pioneering labels.
 The volume covers those recording artists who later became known as “blues queens” (marketed as female “coon shouters” at that time) and blues piano players.
 With very few exceptions, male vaudeville acts were considered and labeled mostly as (blackface) comedians; they also hardly ever recorded phonograph records.
 Furthermore, interesting in this context is the fact that even though blues guitarists were present in black communities long before the 1890s, in early black vaudeville, they never played a role, since the main instrument to accompany vaudeville singers was the piano.

 Main tools for research were the archives of several important black newspapers of the South, such as the Indianapolis Freeman, Chicago Defender, Savannah Tribune and others.
-In those papers, every mention of vaudeville and blues act, new locations and proprietors of theaters and dance halls, traveling shows, coon acts and vaudeville announcements as well as reviews thereof were thoroughly checked by Seroff and Abbott.
+In those papers, every mention of vaudeville and blues acts, new locations and proprietors of theaters and dance halls, traveling shows, coon acts and vaudeville announcements as well as reviews thereof were thoroughly checked by Seroff and Abbott.

 The chronologically arranged sections also feature a chapter on the very interesting life and “…untold legacy of Bluesman Butler ‘String Beans’ May.
 A comedian/dancer/piano player and “original blues” (the 12-bar blues) superstar of his time and vaudeville professional who performed the latest blues songs.
 His “Get You a Kitchen Mechanic” and “Alabama Bound” became theater and black vaudeville hits (and had easily made the charts or billboard, if only they had existed back then.)
 The sheet music to “Alabama Bound” (1909) shows the first appearance of the generic term “blues” in print.